secretfeature/touch-trails/README.md

 # touch-trails-shader
 Generate textures with ghost trails for use with touch devices in Three.js.
-Touch points fade in and out leaving trails in a texture map that can be used in other materials or shaders.
+Touch points leave trails in a texture map that can be used in other materials or shaders.

 Examples